 Building in cycle time helps identify bottlenecks AND dead time...

 … so called because from the customer’s perspective, there is nothing happening.

-Bottlenecks can be applied either in a Process Flow, or in List format.
-See next page for examples of both...
+Bottlenecks can be applied either in a process flow, or in list format.
+Here is an example for both: